Android-PowerUser/Windroid_11/README.md

 You can now delete the files downloaded from Termux in the Downloads folder of the internal memory.

 For the next start, make sure you have [Termux:Widget](https://github.com/termux/termux-widget/releases/download/v0.13.0/termux-widget_v0.13.0%2Bgithub-debug.apk) installed.
 Long press on an empty space in your Android home screen and select Widget and find the small icon from the app Termux:Widget, choose Win11 and place it on the home screen.
 When you press it, go to VNC Viewer and wait a moment until Windroid 11 starts.
 Alternatively, you can type ```./Win11``` in the terminal and then go to VNC Viewer.
+You can stop Windroid 11 from within Windroid 11.

 ## If you get an error while installing
 If you no longer have access to your storage due to duplicate termux-setup-storage, try deleting the permissions on the Termux storage and then(!):